bitvijays/PhD-Resources/Misc/1_PhD_Getting_Started.md

 - Can you write down a road map, with milestones, that provides a clear path to the anticipated research outcomes?
 - Do you and your advisor have an agreed method for working together, with a defined schedule of meetings?

 **Ensure that the answer to the above questions are well-defined.
-The sooner the better for the PhD**
+The sooner the better for the PhD.**